yukio808/bashercise/README.md

 To prove it worked, run `bats tests/path.bats`.

+##### gotcha

+Did the test pass?

+.
+.
+.

+It shouldn't have.
+Variables you set as above are *only* available to the shell.
+For variables in the shell to be available to *other* processes (like commands that you call), you have to `export` them:

+    export MYPATH

+Now test it again!

 #### Check for stray processes

 Did you leave `node` running in a terminal and forget about it?
 If so, you can